 They were everywhere.
-The green verge by the paths were infested with them, sticky tendrils reaching blindly out, blindly stretching into the path.
-Any brush with the undergrowth, any meander to investigate a curious plant, and you must check yourself.
-Pull off the inevitable stowaway.
+The green verge by the paths was infested with them, their sticky tendrils reaching blindly out, blindly stretching into the path.
+Any slight brush with the undergrowth, any meander to investigate a curious plant, and you must check yourself afterwards.
+Stop to pull off the inevitable stowaway.

 I made sure to secure my pants and socks.